omegat-org/vldocking/wiki/tutorial1page2.md

 ## Implement the Dockable interface

-The Dockable interface is simple : you just have two methods :
+The Dockable interface is simple: you just have two methods :

 ```java
     public DockKey getDockKey();